Skip to main content

 • Tomato paste: This helps to add richness and sweetness to the mince!
 Plus, it helps reduce the cooking time.

-Tips for an excellent Chicken Keema Paratha
+Tips for an Excellent Paratha with Minced Chicken

 • Let the mince completely cool down to room temperature before using, otherwise, the dough will become warm and tear easily.